STUDY GUIDE

 Not in a small group yet?
 Get connected here.

 • Review the sermon from Sunday.
 What was the big idea?
-What stood out to you?
+Was there a specific insight or illustration that stood out to you?